5RKS/Hells_Voyager_Translation/README.md

 # Hell's Voyager Translation
 The repository to store all translations of Hell's Voyager.

-> [!WARNING]
-> The game is not yet complete, so much of the text will probably change several times between now and release.
-I therefore recommend that you only start translating when RKS (the creator of Hell's Voyager) says that the game is complete.

 ## Translating correctly the texts of Hell's Voyager
 ### Organization
 The file of translation is a .csv archive, that is a spreadsheet separeted by comma.
 You can use any app/site to create your translations.
 I particularly recommend [Google Sheets](https://docs.google.com/spreadsheets) (Excel will break non-english characters).